Frannawyn/Useless/README.md

 # Useless
-Bunch of dumb stuff I made, not should not have any attention brought to.
+Bunch of dumb stuff I made, should not have any attention brought to it.